toddledev/documentation/docs/05-the-editor/10-shortcuts/index.md

 ::: tip
-Learning keyboard shortcuts can significantly improve your workflow efficiency when building applications in toddle.
+Learning keyboard shortcuts can significantly improve your workflow efficiency when building applications in Nordcraft.
 :::